BIGJRA/BIGJRA.github.io/rejuv.md

     -   Tackle
     -   Play Nice

-Note that in this game you can press “S” to check the stats of all the Pokemon, as well as the weather / field / move effects in play to aid you in your fights.
+Note that in this game you can press "S" to check the stats of all the Pokemon, as well as the weather / field / move effects in play to aid you in your fights.
 After the battle, she'll give you *5 Poke Balls.*
 Head to talk to Jenner and you'll fight: